 We want to understand how our climate is changing, how variations in the contributing systems affect each other and the likely impact of these changes on ecosystems and human life - on a global, regional and local scale.

 Among other things, our climate models are predicting how increasing carbon dioxide (CO2) levels will affect global temperatures and what reduction in carbon dioxide CO2 levels is necessary to keep global warming in check.

-Our climate scientists have been working with the UK government and other research agencies on a programme called AVOID, which explores the potential long-term effects of 'dangerous' climate change.
+Our climate scientists have been working with the UK government and other research agencies on a programme called The AVOID2 programme on avoiding 'dangerous' climate change, which explores the potential long-term effects of 'dangerous' climate change.
 We define 'dangerous' climate change effects as those that are irreversible, spiraling (self-reinforcing), very large or very rapid, and with a serious impact on natural and human systems.